noma4i/teleport/README.md

 For example things that are expected to change are the following:

-- routing configuration . for now the routing and dispatching is quite primitive and need to be extended to handle true roundrobin and groups
-- message dispatching.
+* message dispatching.
 For now we mimic the RPC api, but we may need something more dynamic

-Also the plugin api is not implemented.
+* the plugin transport api is not implemented.

 Build
 -----